 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-I’ve done a lot of solo travel over the last few years, and I’ve learned a lot along the way.
+I’ve done a lot of solo travel over the years, and I’ve learned a lot along the way.
 As a female, I too was worried about traveling alone at first!
-You may think traveling by yourself is crazy — but here’s why you should give solo travel a try as well as some tips for you first time solo travelers!
+You may think traveling by yourself is crazy — but here’s why you should give solo travel a try as well as some tips for you first-time solo travelers!

 Planning a trip just for yourself — where it’s completely up to you what you want to do, how you want to spend your time, where you want to eat — is just so exciting.
 You don’t have to take anyone’s opinion or preferences into consideration.

 I personally have always been the type of person who is super content with occupying myself and really enjoy my alone time, but I think a solo trip for people who are the opposite of that is even more necessary.
 Don’t be afraid to be alone with yourself and your thoughts.
 Embrace it!

 Traveling alone makes you become comfortable with yourself.
 You’re going to do things you never expected to do, like go out to eat by yourself, ask people to take a picture of you by yourself, and do excursions unaccompanied.

 The first excursion I did by myself was when I took my solo trip to Florida before I made the move.
 I went on a snorkeling trip.
 On our way out, they did roll call and said the last name for the reservation followed by, “Party of __.”

 When they said, “Snyder, party of one,” and I said “Here!”
 I think every person on the boat turned and looked at me.
 I definitely blushed, but after that experience, I never felt timid about being by myself on an excursion again.